jaredhendrickson13/pfsense-automator/README.md

         - `--all` (`-a`) : Return all available VLAN values
         - `--vlan=<vlan_id>` : Return only one entry given a valid VLAN ID
         - `--iface=<iface_id>` (`-i`) : Return only VLANs configured on a specific interface
+        - `--read-json` (`-rf`) : Prints VLAN data as JSON. _Note: This is useful for developers wanting to integrate pfsense-automator into their own scripts_
         - `--json=<directory_path>` : Exports VLAN data to a JSON file given an existing directory

 - `--read-general-setup` : Reads current General Setup settings from /system.php